ntno/aws-exam-prep/dynamodb.md

 #### tables
 * 256 tables per region per account
+  * can be requested to be increased
 * maximum item size 400 kb
+* there are initial limits to throughput which can requested to be increased
+  * US East (N. Virginia) has a bit higher than other regions

 **atomic counter**
 * increment / decrement the value of an existing attribute without conflicting with other requests